jundalisay/pp/content/en/docs/pantrypoints/diet/overview.md

 Type | Description
 --- | ---
-Mobile  | Pantrypreneur Diet-Disease Suggest is an offline mobile app with online links to sellers and to ISAIAH
+Mobile  | Pantrypreneur Diet-Disease Suggest is an offline mobile app with online links to sellers and to the Superphysics App